LogoPixi’VN

 • Changing the URL of an asset from one version to another may cause incompatibilities.

-• The player will have to wait for a short loading time every time they press "go next" and a step is started that uses assets.
+• The player will have to wait for a short loading time every time they press "continue" and a step is started that uses assets.

 • Writing the entire URL in code will increase its length and make it less readable.